 TLS is a successor to the Secure Sockets Layer (SSL) but the differences are slight.
-Therefore, for most purposes, TLS and SSL can be regarded as equivalent.
-In the context of the TLS ALG, we can say that the NetDefend Firewall is providing SSL termination since it is acting as an SSL end-point.
+For most purposes, TLS and SSL can be regarded as equivalent.
+However, NetDefendOS only supports TLS and any reference to SSL in NetDefendOS documentation should be assumed to be referring to TLS.
+The TLS ALG can be said to provide SSL termination since it is acting as an SSL end-point.